ctdesign/meetup-checklist/README.md

 - Have an intro slidedeck ready - give an overview, point out toilets, fire exits and the evacuation procedure
 - Have an end slidedeck to direct people to the pub you're going to and to thank people.
 If possible inform them of the next event date

+## Post event
+- Send thank you message to speakers, attendees and anyone who helped
+- Send questionnaire to speakers
+- Send questionnaire to attendees and promote the next event

 ## Other useful resources

 ### Tools